Elliot: Scotland

 The origin of the Scottish surname is obscure, due to much of the genealogy of the Eliott clan being burnt in the destruction of the castle at Stobs in 1712.
 The clan society usually accepts that the name originated from the town and river Elliot in Angus, Scotland.
-Other sources claim that the Scottish surnames (Eliott, Elliot) originate from the Ellot Scottish border-clan, from a transformation of the name Elwold.
-Whatever their true origin, the Scottish Elliotts became notorious Border Reivers – cattle thieves – in the Scottish-English border area and a thorn in the side of both governments.
+More likely sources claim that the Scottish surnames (Eliott, Elliot) originate from the Ellot Scottish border-clan, from a transformation of the name Elwold.
+It is known that Ellot of Redheugh was living in the early 1400s.
+In 1426 John Elwalde of Teviotdale is recorded.
+In 1476, Robert Ellot of Redheugh appears as the tenth chief of the clan.
+Whatever their true origin, the Scottish Elliotts became notorious border reivers – cattle thieves – in the Scottish-English border area and a thorn in the side of both governments.

-The whole subject of the Scottish name origin is discussed by Keith Elliot Hunter on the Elliot Clan website where he argues for a Breton origin to the name and the first chief being William d'Alyth.
+The Scottish name origin is discussed by Keith Elliot Hunter on the Elliot Clan website where he argues for a Breton origin to the name and the first chief being William d'Alyth.
 Under that name, the d'Alyths played a key role in the Scottish Wars of Independence.
-However, Mark Elliot presents a well-argued case that there is no connection between the Elliot river and town with the clan and believes the origins are in the first name of Elwald, which appears in Northumberland in the 8th century king, Elwald I. The name has Anglo-Saxon origins and appears alongside Armstrong in Northumbrian records dating from 1165.
+However, Mark Elliot presents a well-argued case that there is no connection between the Elliot river and town with the clan and believes the origins are in the first name of Elwald, which appears in Northumberland in the eighth-century king, Elwald I. The name has Anglo-Saxon origins and appears alongside Armstrong in Northumbrian records dating from 1165.
 The first chief is claimed to be Robert Elwold (1305–67), who came from York, but migrated to the area around Hermitage Castle Robert Elwold of Redheuch is granted lands around Redheuch and Larriston in the 1484 Sasine deed Robert, 13th clan chief, who was killed at the Battle of Flodden is recorded with the surname 'Elwold'.

 The original Anglo-Saxon surnames from Northumbria like Aelwold, Ellwald, Elaund, Elwaird, Elwods, Alwods, Elyards, Halwads seem to have mixed together eventually as Ellot.
 Sir Arthur and the Dowager Lady Eliott maintained that the family were originally known as Ellots.
 Lady Elliot in The Elliots: The Story of a Border Clan says: "Around 1650 someone added an 'I' to our name to make it Elliot, which was without a doubt unfortunate as it confuses the clan with a well-known English Norman family called Eliot who settled in West England".
 That would exclude the idea that the Cornish Eliots set the clan up a few centuries earlier, but it is said that this was some means of expressing solidarity with John Eliot, who was regularly imprisoned by Charles I until his death in 1632.

 A Thomas Elyot is recorded in West Lothian, dying in 1505.

-Southeast England

-The origin of the east English name is in Cambridgeshire.
-The first recorded sign of the name relates to Henry Elyot at the Priory of St Mary and St. Radegund in Cambridge in about 1180.
-An Elyat (or Elyot) is in Bury St. Edmunds in 1188.
-By 1220, Elyot is well-established in Cambridge in Great St Andrew's Parish where a William Elyot appears.
-A William Eliot appears in about 1270 in the same parish.